Toni Finsterbusch

 Toni Finsterbusch (born 14 June 1993 in Leipzig) is a German Grand Prix motorcycle racer.
-He currently competes in the IDM Superbike Championship aboard a Suzuki GSX-R1000.
+He currently competes in the IDM Superbike Championship aboard a BMW M 1000 RR in the team GERT56.
 He has also competed in the Moto3 World Championship, the FIM CEV Moto2 International Championship, the European Superstock 1000 Championship, the European Superstock 600 Championship, the ADAC Junior Cup and the German IDM 125 Championship, finishing as runner-up in both championships, in 2007 and 2010 respectively.